DistAlgo/alda/README.md

 		- `'transRH'`: using rules with only non-local predicates as introduced in section 4.1
 		- `'auth_rules'`: using rules for non-recursive set queries `AuthorizedUsers` as introduced in section 4.4
 		- `'authUR'`: introducing set `authorizedUR` as a field so the previous rule in program `'auth_rules'` can be automatically triggered to update `authorizedUR` as introduced in section 4.4
-		- `'python'`: using Python comprehensions for set queries as introduced in section 7.2
+		- `'python'`: using Python comprehensions as introduced in section 7.2
-		- `'distalgo'`: using DistAlgo high-level queries for set queries as introduced in section 7.2
+		- `'distalgo'`: using DistAlgo high-level queries as introduced in section 7.2
 3. the data provided in the `input` folder is those used when generating the graphs in the paper
 4. to generate your own input data
 	run `gen_input.py` in `gen_input` folder, and move the results in `./gen_input/input` to `./input`.